mozilla/learning-networks/README.md

 ### Adding images

-To add an image to a guide, use the following syntax.
+To add an image to a guide, use the following syntax...

 ``![image alt text](https://example.com/image.jpg "Image Title Text")``